-Another feature that is a must-use is Presenter View, which is perfect for two screen setups while presenting.
-While your audience will see the presentation you've built on the projector or LCD screen, you'll have your own private view with speaker notes, upcoming slides and more.
+Another feature that's a must-use is Presenter View, which is perfect for two screen setups while presenting.
+While your audience will see the presentation you've built on the projector or LCD screen, you'll have your own private view with speaker notes, upcoming slides, and more.

 Turn on Presenter View from the slideshow tab by clicking Use Presenter View.